brandonwamboldt/wp-basecamp/README.md

 How Does It Work?
 -----------------

-Once the settings are configured, when users go to the WordPress login page (http://example.com/wp-login.php), they will be provided with a "Sign in with your Basecamp account" link, which when clicked will take the user to Basecamp for authentication.
+Once the settings are configured, when users go to the WordPress login page (http://example.com/wp-login.php), they will be redirected immediately to Basecamp for authentication.
 After login, they will be redirected back and authenticated.

 If the user doesn't exist (checks against the email address), a new user will be added with the name & email provided by Basecamp.